 Follow the service road to the NE of the Chapel Field entering the field via a gap in the fencing.

 Follow the NE edge of the field until the second tree after the Chapel and then head west across the field back to the start area.

 That's the first lap.
 Repeat this for laps 2 and 3.
 At the end of the 3rd lap, rather than head back to the start area, enter the finish funnel (shown with a red pin).

-Netley is served by the First Group bus service operating between Southampton and Hamble.
-For timetables, please see the First Group website
+Bus: Netley is served by the First Group bus service operating between Southampton and Hamble.
+For timetables, please see the First Group website.

 For GPS, the park Post Code is SO31 5GA.

 Ample car parking is available in the park.
-Car parking charges apply and a ticket can be bought from the machines or from the park shop.
-The machines take coins of 10p or higher only with no facility to pay by card or pay by mobile.
-Prices are reviewed annually and can be found on the Hampshire County Council website
+Car parking charges apply and a ticket less system is in use.
+Prices are reviewed annually and can be found on the Hampshire County Council website.

 1. Drive in - No ticket needed.
 Your registration number is noted automatically.